A/Prof Patrick A Burr

 PhD

-I attained a PhD, sponsored by Westinghouse Electric Sweden, on the “Radiation effect on re-distribution of alloying elements in Zr metal, oxide and suboxides” in July 2022 in the AtomCraft group.
-I am continuing as a post-doc, working within the MUZIC-3 project, with an overall aim to understand the effect of irradiation-induced solute redistribution on corrosion in different phases of Zr.
+Vidur attained a PhD - sponsored by Westinghouse Electric Sweden - on the “Radiation effect on re-distribution of alloying elements in Zr metal, oxide and suboxides” in July 2022 in the AtomCraft group.
+Following this, he continued with the group as a post-doctoral researcher, working with the MUZIC-3 project, which aims to understand the effect of irradiation-induced solute redistribution on corrosion in different phases of Zr.

-Prior to my PhD, I obtained a Bachelor’s in Aerospace Engineering and a Master’s in Nuclear Engineering.
-My work experience includes working as a planning engineer at an aircraft MRO company and consulting work with PricewaterhouseCoopers.
+Prior to his PhD, he obtained a Bachelor’s degree in Aerospace Engineering and a Master’s degree in Nuclear Engineering.
+His work experience includes working as a planning engineer at an aircraft MRO company and consulting work with PricewaterhouseCoopers.

 Dr Jiatu Liu